Initiatives & partnerships

 With our membership in the Soy Network Switzerland association, we would like to help ensure that only certified soy is used in Swiss milk production.
 The Soy Network Switzerland is committed to responsible cultivation and sustainable procurement of feed soy.
 The network's buyers import 98 percent of responsibly sustainably produced soy.
 In 2020, the network celebrated its 10th anniversary.

 In order to move from a linear system to a sustainable circular economy, a national collection system is needed, along with other prerequisites.
 Emmi is committed to a nationwide recycling system and is also involved in initiatives such as PRISMA.
-By signing the "Pact", Emmi is sending out a further signal of its commitment to closing the loop for plastic packaging and beverage cartons.
-Making all packaging fully recyclable, eliminating single-use packaging and closing the loop is one of Emmi's five sustainability goals with a time horizon of 2027.
+By signing the ‘Pact’ and engaging with the ‘Collection 2025’ project, Emmi is sending out a further signal of its commitment to closing the loop for plastic packaging and beverage cartons.
+Making all packaging fully recyclable, eliminating single-use packaging and closing the loop is one of Emmi’s five sustainability goals with a time horizon of 2027.

 5,700 tonnes of polystyrene are processed for food packaging in Switzerland every year, part of which is put on the market in the form of 500 million yoghurt cups.
 To ensure that as much as possible of the 5,700 tonnes are returned for recycling, all the players along the value chain are involved in the rPS (recycled polystyrene) Roundtable.
-The aim of the initiative is to obtain approval from the Federal Office for Agriculture (FOAG) for the recycling of polystyrene for food packaging and to set up a nationwide collection system.
+The aim of the initiative is to obtain approval from the Federal Office for Agriculture (FOAG) for the recycling of polystyrene for food packaging and to effectively close materials cycles within Switzerland.